 There is only one intake per year in September.

 Candidates for admission must comply with all regulations outlined in the UBC Calendar and the Faculty of Graduate and Postdoctoral Studies.

 Applicants to MA program must hold a four-year bachelor’s degree from an accredited university-level institution.
 If you have a three-year degree, you must take an additional year of upper-level coursework before applying.

-You should hold a B+ average in 3rd and 4th year-level course work -or- at least 12 credits in the A- grade range (at UBC 80% or higher) in 3rd or 4th-year courses.
+Applicants should ensure they hold a B+ average in 3rd and 4th year-level course work -or- at least 12 credits in the A- grade range (at UBC 80% or higher) in 3rd or 4th-year courses.

 Applicants to PhD program must hold a master’s degree (or equivalent) from a recognized university in an area deemed by the advisory committee relevant to gender, race, sexuality and social justice, with excellent academic performance.
 You should also have adequate preparation in feminist theory and methodology.

-When submitting your application form, you will need to include the following documents:
+When submitting your application, you will need to include the following documents: